nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### Splitting a debt: `splitdebt`

 **What it does:**<br>
-Splits a debt among several people in PayMeLah for you to track. <br>
+This command splits a debt evenly among several people in PayMeLah for you to track.

-This command will help you with the Maths of dividing shared costs equally among people in PayMeLah.
-Sharing is made easy as PayMeLah does the Maths for you!
+**When to use:**<br>
+When you want to divide a group expense equally between multiple persons, you can use this command to let PayMeLah help you with the calculations and keep track of their debts!

 **Format:**<br>
 `splitdebt <person index…> d/<description> m/<money> [date/<date>] [time/<time>]`

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
 You can split a debt among as many people as you want.
-You can even include yourself with index '0'.
+You can even include yourself with index `0`.
 But you cannot split a debt between just yourself.
 </div>

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**